 Helping each other and pooling resources is often a good idea.
 This is also true when it comes to district heating.
-By interconnecting the district heating grids of neighboring cities, you can achieve several advantages such as more efficient operation of production units, better finances and a higher degree of resilience.
+By interconnecting the district heating grids of neighbouring cities, you can achieve several advantages, such as more efficient operation of production units, better finances and a higher degree of resilience.

 The basic idea is to find a win-win concept by creating a joint operation in order to utilize each parties’ resources and in doing so creating value for all parties.
 The benefits could be cost reduction, environmental benefits or delivery reliability.
 There are several different types of connected municipalities and therefore also several different key reasons for the implemented connections.

 Key reasons for connecting municipalities